International Relations

 About

-The University Mozarteum Salzburg maintains numerous cooperation agreements with various institutions worldwide, which run under the Erasmus+ scheme or operate as bilateral partnerships.
+The Mozarteum University Salzburg maintains numerous cooperation agreements with various institutions worldwide, which run under the Erasmus+ scheme or operate as bilateral partnerships.

 Bilateral partnerships: The bilateral cooperation agreements that the Mozarteum University maintains with renowned institutions worldwide enable artistic exchanges in the form of cooperative projects or in the context of a study or teaching stay at a partner institution.